sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ## Appendix F - References

-[^1]: Directive on Service and Digital: Mandatory procedures for Enterprise Architecture Assessment <https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602>
-[^2]: Pia Andrews, in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), writes that many COTS implementations “require significant customization, configuration, integration, or modifications to actually implement a COTS product into production.”
+[^1]: Pia Andrews, in [What improving IT procurement in the public sector looks like: navigating, balancing, and initiating procurement conversations to avoid sprinting off cliffs](https://www.themandarin.com.au/118548-improving-it-procurement-public-sector-navigating-balancing-initiating-procurement-conversations/), writes that many COTS implementations “require significant customization, configuration, integration, or modifications to actually implement a COTS product into production.”